cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 Red Hat CloudForms can integrate with IaaS, PaaS, public and private cloud and configuration management providers.
 Since version 4.2 of CloudForms, it can also integrate with Ansible Tower by Red Hat.
 The latest version which is 4.6, which has an improved "embedded Ansible" role which allows it to run Playbooks, manage credentials and retrieve Playbooks from a source control management like git.

-This integration allows customers to build service catalogs from Ansible Playbooks to allow end users to easily browse, order and manage resources from Ansible.
+This integration allows customers to build Service Catalogs from Ansible Playbooks to allow end users to easily browse, order and manage resources from Ansible.
 Ansible Playbooks can be used in Control Policies which can not only detect problems, but also automatically fix them.
-The user interface of CloudForms can be extended seamless with additional menus and buttons, which utilize Ansible Playbooks to perform user initiated tasks.
+The User Interface of CloudForms can be extended seamless with additional menus and buttons, which utilize Ansible Playbooks to perform user initiated tasks.

 ### Value provided by a Service Catalog

-One of the features a Cloud Management Platform provides, is a self service user interface.
+One of the features a Cloud Management Platform provides, is a Self Service User Interface.
 Here users can order, manage and retire services.
-Services are categorized in catalogs, where they can be organized and easily consumed.
+Services are categorized in Catalogs, where they can be organized and easily consumed.

-By providing a service catalog, users can deploy the services they need quickly and simply.
+By providing a Service Catalog, users can deploy the services they need quickly and simply.
 This will improve agility, reduce provisioning time and free up resources in internal IT.

 ### Service Basics

 But first some basics.
-Four items are required to make a service available to users from the CloudForms self service portal:
+Four items are required to make a Service available to users from the CloudForms Self Service Portal:

 1. Provisioning Dialog

-   The provisioning dialog specifies the list of customizable parameters.
+   The Provisioning Dialog specifies the list of customizable parameters.
 For example, when you want to order a Virtual Machine, users can specify the number of virtual CPUs, how much memory the VM should have and other parameters.
 The list of possible parameters is defined in the Provisioning Dialog

 1. A Service Dialog